I’ve been living in Valencia for two years now and I think it took me about a year to learn about the TuiN Card.

 Like this article about using the Valencia metro & the Tuin card?
 Pin it!

 This post about the Tuin card Valencia contains affiliate links.
-When you make a purchase using these links it helps support Spend Life Traveling at no extra cost to you.
-Thanks!
+I may receive a commission for purchases made through these links, at no additional cost to you.